lukeaus/plain-tree/readme.md

 #### `flattenData()`

-Traverse every node in the tree breath first and flatten the tree into a single array.
+Traverse every node in the tree breadth-first and flatten the tree into a single array.
 Extract the 'data' property of each Node (if node is not null) and return an array of any.
 This is a helper method which is essentially `flatten(nodeData)`;

 Return: Array<any>

 #### `flattenByHeight(?fn)`

-Traverse every node in the tree breath first and flatten the tree into an array of arrays, where each array is for each height level in the tree.
+Traverse every node in the tree breadth-first and flatten the tree into an array of arrays, where each array is for each height level in the tree.

 Return: Array<Array<any>>